chloequinto/SSW_555_Project/README.md

 Rakshak Kumar, Chloe Quinto, Mengyuan Wang, Matthew Wisnewski, Renjie Zhou

-## Installation
+## Running and Installation

-To run this program, you must have any version of Python past version 2.0 installed.
+To run this program, make sure you have Python 3 installed.
 This program is run directly from the command line after navigating to the directory in which the file is located.